BiznetGIO/RESTKnot/docs/deploy.rst

 Prepare the initial database
 ----------------------------

-We've use bootstrap script to initialize database on remote machine, but it's error prone and hard to maintain. so we come up with this simpler way.
+We've used a bootstrap script to initialize the database on a remote machine, but it's error-prone and hard to maintain.
+So we come up with this simpler way.

 .. code-block:: bash

   # start the cockroach instance
-  $ cockroach start --insecure --host=localhost
+  $ cockroach start --insecure --listen-addr=localhost:26257 --http-addr=localhost:8090

   # create the db
   $ cockroach sql --insecure